Easy Way to Cook Frozen Green Beans – Affordable, Tasty Veggies

 Instructions

 • Remove and discard any large ice crystals or chunks from frozen green beans.
-Pour frozen green beans (do not thaw) into a wide pan over medium-high heat.
+Heat a large fry pan over medium high heat.
+When hot, pour frozen green beans (do not thaw) into pan.

-• Cook for 5 to 7 minutes until beans have thawed and most of the moisture they released has cooked off.
-Only stir occasionally to avoid squishing the beans.
+• Cook for 5 to 7 minutes until beans are heated and moisture has been released and cooked off.
+Only stir occasionally to avoid squished beans.

-• Stir in one tablespoon of oil or butter and minced garlic.
-Sauté for another 2-3 minutes.
-Stir occasionally and let some beans caramelize or turn light brown.
+• Stir in one tablespoon of oil or butter and minced garlic and sweet peppers.
+Sauté for another 3 minutes.
+Stir occasionally to prevent burning.

-• Remove from heat and season with lemon pepper finishing salt and lemon zest if using.
+• Remove from heat and season with hot pepper flakes, salt, pepper and lemon juice and zest if using.

 • Serve immediately.